 Set up the steps of your funnel, then set the filter options to filter for the relevant in-app guide.

-In the results, we see that 7.26% of users who started the in-app guide went on to set a filter, then 93.91% of those users executed the query they set the filter for.
+In the results, we see that 65.98% of users who started the in-app guide went on to click the call to action to try out the feature, then 18.68% of those users used the feature.

 To check what percentage of users completed the in-app guide prior to using your feature, simply add a ‘flow completed’ step, then apply the event-level filter to that step instead.